djengineer/python_basics/README.md

 5. If is_eligible is True, calculate and show the final_price, else show the price without discount
 6. Trying using the check_eligible function from within the calc_cost function

-# Introduction to PyGame and game design
+# Module 8: Introduction to PyGame and game design

 PyGame is a library that we can use to create apps with Graphical User Interface.